spiwokv/Rtutorial/lessons/16_principal_component_analysis.md

 ```R
 plot(pcamodel)
 ```
 This shows that there is 1-2 important components describing the data very well.
-Yoo can plot PC1 vs. PC2:
+You can plot PC1 vs. PC2:
 ```R
 biplot(pcamodel)
 ```